cy33hc/ps5-ezremote-client/README.md

 # ezRemote Client

-ezRemote Client is an application that allows you to connect the PS5 to remote FTP/SFTP, SMB(Windows Share), NFS, WebDAV, HTTP servers and Google Drive to transfer files.
+ezRemote Client is an application that allows you to connect the PS5 to remote FTP/SFTP, SMB(Windows Share), NFS, WebDAV, HTTP servers to transfer files.
 The interface is inspired by Filezilla client which provides a commander like GUI.

 ![Preview](/screenshot.jpg)